SimonXTea/SimonXTea.github.io/_posts/2021-10-14-Middle-Name.md

 There are no exceptions, I always include the initials somehow, you never know when whoever knows me must contact my father, or a matter has to get both of us involved at the same time.
 I don't usually include the full middle name because that can also lead to confusion.

 **In short words: I always include my middle name initial because it makes life easier for everybody.
-It distinguishes me from my father**
+It distinguishes me from my father.**

 I don't have plans to change my name, I don't want to.
 It was suggested that I call myself "Simon jr" or "Simon The 2nd", and to that I say, no.